canagnos/hmeasure/cran-comments.md

 ## Motivation for the patch

-Previous release, 1.0, had several NOTEs and WARNINGs, including unregistered S3 methods, a failed vignette build, and unneeded files.
+Previous release, 1.0-1, had empty copyright holder name in LICENSE.

 ## R CMD check results
 There were no ERRORs, no WARNINGs, no NOTEs